LBrockmanK/AInotes/pptx_to_obsidian/Notes/Conjunctive Normal Form.md

-The KB needs to be a conjunction of CNF clauses and/or literals
+﻿The KB needs to be a conjunction of CNF clauses and/or literals

 CNF clause: disjunction of literals e.g. hot(x)warm(x)cold(x)